hermangroup/docs/introduction/features.rst

 Masternode owners must have possession of 1000 HISTORIA, which they prove by signing a message and broadcasting to the network.
-Those coins can be moved at any time, but moving them will cause the masternode to fall out of queue and stop earning rewards.
+Those coins can be moved at any time, though moving them will cause the masternode to fall out of queue and stop earning rewards.
 Masternode users are also given **voting rights** on proposals.
 Each masternode has one vote and this vote can be used on budget proposals or important decisions that affect